wasny0ps/Damn-Vulnerable-DeFi/Challenges/Wallet Mining/README.md

 The `Initializable` contract is a utility contract provided by the OpenZeppelin library that **helps in initializing contract state variables**.
 It is often used in upgradeable contracts where the state variables need to be initialized during the deployment of a new version of the contract.

-In this challenge, the `WalletDeployer` contract come accross `AuthorizerUpgradeable` contract with UUPS Proxy contract.
+One of the key benefits of using proxy contracts is that the storage data (state variables) is **preserved across upgrades**. **When you upgrade the implementation contract, the proxy contract still holds the same storage data.
+This is because the storage data is tied to the address of the proxy contract, which remains unchanged**.

-One of the key benefits of using proxy contracts is that the storage data (state variables) is preserved across upgrades.
-When you upgrade the implementation contract, the proxy contract still holds the same storage data.
-This is because the storage data is tied to the address of the proxy contract, which remains unchanged.
+In this challenge, the `WalletDeployer` contract comes across the `AuthorizerUpgradeable` contract with the UUPS Proxy contract.
+In the same transaction where you upgrade the implementation contract, you also call a specific function on the new implementation.
+This function is often referred to as `upgradeAndCall()` because it combines the upgrade and the execution of a specific action.

 <p align="center"><img src="https://github.com/wasny0ps/Damn-Vulnerable-DeFi/assets/87646106/2c872350-aed7-4fd7-8d17-4d96ca25e082"></p>